https://www.deakin.edu.au/__data/assets/image/0007/2519557/36628_bachelor-of-computer-science-onours_hero.jpg.jpg

 Computer scientists are problem solvers and innovators.
 Throughout this specialised four-year course, you will develop the knowledge and practical skills required to design and develop innovative software solutions to address multifaceted information and technology challenges.
 You will have access to specialised facilities, including dedicated robotics, cyber security and augmented and virtual reality laboratories supported by experienced, industry-connected staff.

-You’ll also have opportunities to undertake a professional placement as part of studies, work in teams with an industry partner to tackle authentic business challenges as part of a capstone project, focus your studies towards the area that interests you most by undertaking at least one major or minor in an area of your choosing, and culminate your knowledge in your final year through completion of an honours research project.
+You will also have the opportunity to undertake a professional placement as part of your studies, or work in teams with an industry partner to tackle authentic business challenges as part of a capstone project.
+You can also focus your studies towards the area that interests you most by undertaking at least one major or minor in an area of your choosing.
+In your final year, culminate your knowledge through completion of an honours research project.

 Want to drive change through the adoption of innovative technology?

-The Bachelor of Computer Science (Honours) gives you ample opportunity to sharpen your skill set under the guidance and direction of our supportive teaching staff.
-You’ll explore fundamental concepts across computer systems and discrete mathematics as well as data science and analytics, before diving into more advanced topics in networking and communication, computational intelligence and distributed programming.
+The Bachelor of Computer Science (Honours) gives you ample opportunity to sharpen your skill-set under the guidance and direction of our supportive teaching staff.
+You’ll explore fundamental concepts across computer systems and discrete mathematics as well as data science and analytics.
+Then you'll dive into more advanced topics in networking and communication, computational intelligence and distributed programming.

 Course structure